Fulvestrant and/or Anastrozole in Treating Postmenopausal Patients With Stage II-III Breast Cancer Undergoing Surgery

 6. Invasive breast cancer is estrogen receptor positive with an Allred score of 6, 7 or

 8 by local institution standard protocol.
+If an Allred Score is not reported on the

 7. Invasive breast cancer is Human Epidermal Growth Factor Receptor 2 (HER2) negative